MartinK7/mseos/readme.md

 It is an experimental operating system (mostly for ARM) at a *VERY* early stage of development.

+What works now:
+- Boot kernel on STM32F429 discovery kit
+- Build blinking app, embed its MEXE data in raw format to kernel (flash)
+- Copy MEXE app from flash to RAM and execute
+- Simple heap (free not implemented, only alloc)
+- Simple sytem call (temporary solution via syscall table in memory at fixed address (not portable))

 Todo:
-- Boot kernel on STM32F429 discovery kit
-- Build blinking app, emmbed its MEXE data in raw format in kernel
-- Loads blinking app from flash to RAM and execute
+- Task sheduler (2 MEXE application should run simultaneously)

 In future todo:
 - Process system (tasks switching etc.)